theislab/archmap_doc/docs/beta_feature/index.rst

    .. image:: ../_static/beta_feature/upload_atlas_form_option.png
       :alt: upload atlas form

 9. To add the compatible model associated with it, you can select the compatible model and then upload it by clicking on the **"Upload"** button.
+To upload an scPoli model to ArchMap, please follow the tutorial provided `here <https://drive.google.com/file/d/1f-RH-4bU4UeTu5HVTB1e1ySYwdCyFf3F/view?usp=sharing>`_.
+As the scPoli output after integration generates three separate files, it is necessary to combine these files to upload to ArchMap.
+The necessary steps are outlined in the linked tutorial.

    .. image:: ../_static/beta_feature/upload_atlas_form_model.png
       :alt: upload model form